wahidrachmawan/uNode3_docs/manual/features/cs-parser.md

 # C# Parser

-C# Parser add-ons are used to import C# script to uNode.
+The C# Parser is a tool used to import C# scripts into uNode, this tool only available for **uNode Pro**.

 To open C# Parser, navigate to `Tools > uNode > C# Parser`